-Overall, City revenues are projected to increase 44.8% or \$10M largely as a result of grant revenue and loan proceeds associated with the City's financing of a new wastewater treatment facility.
-General Fund revenue is expected to increase 1.3% as a result of continued growth of the Transient Occupancy Tax (TOT).
+Overall, City revenues are projected to increase 45.2% or \$10M largely as a result of grant revenue and loan proceeds associated with the City's financing of a new wastewater treatment facility.
+General Fund revenue is expected to increase 2.1% as a result of continued growth of the Transient Occupancy Tax (TOT) and increases in Franchise taxes.
 The outsourced Marketing and Promotions department is expected to continue driving growth in this area as the City is marketed as a tourist destination.
-Growth is expected in Property taxes and Sales taxes as well.
+Growth is expected in Franchise taxes, Property taxes and Sales taxes as well.
 It should be noted that with the FY 2018/19 budget the City Council approved a change in revenue forecasting methodology from "conservative" to "most likely".
-The proposed budget reflects the change in methodology.
+The adopted budget reflects the change in methodology.